Admissions

 Our Ph.D. program in Political Science is selective and small by design, fostering close faculty-to-student and student-to-student interaction and collaboration.

-Generally, six or seven new students annually matriculate.
-Solely structured for full-time study, our new students enter our program in the fall semester.
+Generally, six or seven new students matriculate each year.
+New students enter our program in the fall semester.
 Presently, our program has approximately 40 full-time students enrolled at various stages of study.
+Our program is structured exclusively for full-time study.

 Our Graduate Admissions Committee, comprised of a diverse subset of our Political Science faculty, makes its decisions about admissions and fellowships after it reviews all applications.
 The components of our application include: